briannawoodruff/frontend-challenge/app-frontend/README.md

 In this challege, you will implement a simple page with two views.
 Specifically, you will be using the [randomuser]('https://randomuser.me') API to display the information of some random users and delete them, using best practices and avoiding antipatterns.
 A correctly implemented end result will pass all the tests.

-**Note that you should not need to edit any file other than** `/components/Challenge.jsx` **for this challenge.
+**Note that you should not need to edit any file other than** `/components/Challenge.jsx` **for this challenge, but are free to utilize sub-components.
 You will also not need to use any external libraries to complete the assignment.**

 ## The Challenge